 I videographed her for few more minutes.
 Her looks were so hypnotizing that I was unable to move away from that gorgeous beast.
 But it was already 18:40 hrs and even twilight was inviting the night.
 I shot some more pics of her on my retina using my 576MP lens! ;)

 It was time for me to take her majesty's leave.

 An evening with marvelous gifts from Mother Nature, followed by a pristine twilight lay in front of us.
 What more gifts can someone expect from Mother Nature.
 Below You will find a link of a video recording of whatever happened above

-We were then joined by another friend of ours who also happens to be a nature enthusiast and together we let ourselves drown into the the magnificient scape, nature presented before us.
+We were then joined by another friend of ours, Shuvomoy Basak, who also happens to be a travel freak cum nature enthusiast.
+Together we let ourselves drown into the the magnificient scape, nature presented before us.

 After an hour at around 1900hrs when it was quite dark, we finally had to bid adieu to the abode of the mighty crocodiles.